 9. Untitled Goose Game

 The hills of gaming are alive with honking.
 Part stealth game, part prankster heaven, Untitled Goose Game has taken over the internet by placing gamers in the webbed feet of a despicable goose out to ruin the days of everyone in a quaint little suburb.
 While its amazingly simple controls may trick you into thinking it's going to be a cakewalk, the difficulty ramps up enough to turn this adorably-drawn puzzler into a true challenge.
-For more, read my full honking Untitled Goose Game review.
+For more, read our full honking Untitled Goose Game review.

 10. The Witcher 3: Wild Hunt - Complete Edition

 One of the most beloved role-playing games of this generation (and arguably of all-time) has finally landed on Nintendo Switch.
 As its name suggests, The Witcher 3: Wild Hunt - Complete Edition packs in every bit of content found in CD Projekt Red’s massive open-world adventure, plus all previously released downloadable content (including the popular Hearts of Stone and Blood and Wine expansions).
 While The Witcher 3’s Switch port sacrifices visual quality in the name of playability, it still features the same massive world, gripping story with branching narratives and satisfying combat that make Geralt of Rivia’s third outing so memorable.
 And now you can take it all on the go.

 In a sea of excellent indie platformers on Switch, Celeste stands out as one of the absolute best Nintendo Switch games available.
 This pixelated, ultra-tight 2D sidescroller is simple yet immensely satisfying, as you'll use your jump, dash and wallgrab to avoid spikes, pits and all manner of spooky spectres in screen after screen of precise platforming challenges.
 Celeste's best-in-class 2D action is complemented by a touching and cleverly told story about dealing with mental illness, and the whole package is wrapped up in an unforgettable synth soundtrack that alternates between serene and haunting.
 If you own a Switch, you need Celeste -- period.

 13. The Legend of Zelda: Link's Awakening